Achi no Omi: Origin

-However, due to conflicting details across several sources that claim different origins of Achi no Omi, several theories have been proposed by modern historians.
+Due to conflicting details across several sources that claim different origins of Achi no Omi, several theories have been proposed by modern historians.

+In the earliest accounts such as the Kojiki (712) and the Nihon Shoki (720) state that Achi no Omi and his clan had originated from the kingdom of Paekche.

-According to Shoku Nihongi (797), it is said that he was the great-grandson of Emperor Ling of Han which is the reason why his clan was named "東漢" meaning "Eastern Han" in Chinese characters.
-However, according to the claim made by the Sakanoue clan, Yamatonoaya's cadet branch clan, Achi no Omi was a descendant of Emperor Xian of Han being either his grandson or great grandson and not Emperor Ling.
-These claims made by blood-related families (Yamatonoaya–Sakanoue) conflict with each other causing genealogical confusion among modern historians.
+However, according to Shoku Nihongi (797), it is said that he was the great-grandson of Emperor Ling of Han which is the reason why his clan was named "東漢" meaning "Eastern Han" in Chinese characters.
+In contrast, according to the claim made by the Sakanoue clan, Yamato no Aya's cadet branch clan, Achi no Omi was a descendant of Emperor Xian of Han being either his grandson or great grandson and not Emperor Ling in the Shinsen Shōjiroku (815).
+These claims made by blood relatives (Yamato no Aya–Sakanoue) conflict with each other causing genealogical confusion among modern historians.

-On the contrary, older documents such as the Kojiki (712) and the aforementioned Nihon Shoki (720) state that Achi no Omi and his clan had originated from the kingdom of Paekche without mentioning anything about the Chinese emperors.
+It is very likely that the added information and claims are aggrandizations made by the authors to emphasize the clan's importance as older sources (Kojiki & Nihon Shoki) do not mention anything about Achi no Omi being related to Chinese royalty.
+According to historian Hiroshi Kurita (栗田 寛), it was common for Korean descendants to rely on prominent families for their lineage in order to raise their social status.

-Japanese scholars have indicated that Yamatonoaya clan and other "Aya (漢)" clans were all related and that they were generally classified under the same ethnic group.
-These mainly included: the Aya clan (漢氏), the Ayahito clan (漢人氏), the Yamatonoaya clan (東漢氏/倭漢氏) and the Kawachinoaya clan (西漢氏/河内漢氏).
-It is said that Yamatonoaya clan, Aya and Kawachinoaya, though not from the same founder, were ethnically related, most likely all immigrating from Paekche.
+Modern Japanese scholars have indicated that Yamato no Aya clan and other "Aya (漢)" clans were all related and that they were generally classified under the same ethnic group.
+These mainly included: the Aya clan (漢氏), the Ayahito clan (漢人氏), the Yamato no Aya clan (東漢氏/倭漢氏) and the Kawachinoaya clan (西漢氏/河内漢氏).
+It is said that Yamato no Aya clan, Aya and Kawachinoaya, though not from the same founder, were ethnically related, most likely all immigrating from Paekche.